tmtsoftware/csw/docs/src/main/technical/aas/csw-aas-http.md

-# csw-aas-http - Akka HTTP Adapter
+# csw-aas-http - Pekko HTTP Adapter

-This is security adapter for akka http server applications.
+This is security adapter for pekko http server applications.
 It exposes security directives e.g. sGet, sPost etc which enforce authentication and authorization based on authorization policies.

-In order for akka http server to utilize keycloak it has to be registered as keycloak client.
+In order for pekko http server to utilize keycloak it has to be registered as keycloak client.
 Please refer to [keycloak documentation](https://www.keycloak.org/getting-started/getting-started-zip) for details.

 ## Types of tokens